Is opening for indoor dining at 25% capacity worth it? 2 Seattle-area restaurateurs explain how they decided

 In what can’t help but feel like “Groundhog Day” for Seattle-area restaurateurs, indoor dining has been reopened at 25% capacity for the second time since the beginning of the COVID-19 pandemic almost a year ago.
-While the Centers for Disease Control and Prevention cites data showing that “adults with positive SARS-CoV-2 test results were approximately twice as likely to have reported dining at a restaurant than were those with negative SARS-CoV-2 test results,” other cities around the country, including Philadelphia, Chicago and Washington, D.C., have also reopened dining inside at 25% capacity (though New York remains shut down for the foreseeable future).
+While the Centers for Disease Control and Prevention cites data showing that “adults with positive SARS-CoV-2 test results were approximately twice as likely to have reported dining at a restaurant than were those with negative SARS-CoV-2 test results,” other cities around the country, including Philadelphia, Chicago and Washington, D.C., have also reopened dining inside at 25% capacity.

 The change comes while vaccinations for health care workers and older Americans proceed (if sometimes at a frustratingly slow pace), but also as frightening variants of the virus continue to spread.
 Meanwhile, King County public health officials warn restaurant owners that it is “extremely important to proceed with caution” to protect employees and customers, calling in an email alert for measures including well-fitted masks, physical distancing, hand-washing, pre-shift employee health screening, keeping doors/windows open, and encouraging the alternatives of outdoor dining and takeout instead.